YanaSn0/Tampermonkey/𝕏-Twitter/README.md

 ## Note

-The script loads all entries before starting.
 If 𝕏 updates its layout, you may need to adjust selectors.